Maneki Neko Meaning and Origins: What Japan’s Lucky Cat Really Means

 Maneki Neko Colors and Symbolism

-Color adds another layer of meaning.
-White is often associated with happiness and contentment, black with protection, gold or yellow with wealth, pink with affection, and calico with classic good luck.
-These meanings are not completely fixed, but they remain one of the easiest ways people choose a lucky cat for a home, a gift, or a business.
+Colour adds another customary layer: white is often associated with happiness or new beginnings, black with protection, gold or yellow with wealth, pink with affection, and calico with broad good fortune.
+These associations are not completely fixed.
+The full comparison appears in Maneki Neko colour meanings, with examples including a black Kutani cat and a gold calico cat.

 Why the Maneki Neko Still Matters Today